So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

-WordPress comes with a few pre-installed theme when you first install WordPress in your hosting account.
+WordPress comes with a few pre-installed theme when you first install it in your hosting account.

 But the default WordPress theme may not suit your blog.
-So you look for some other good-looking theme for your blog.
+So, look for a good-looking theme.

-After installing a new theme you shouldn’t leave your unused WordPress theme there. because this’ll slow down your blog.
+After installing a new theme you shouldn’t leave unused WordPress themes there.
+Because they’ll slow down your blog.

-So delete those unused theme from your WordPress directory.
+So delete those unused themes from your WordPress directory.

-For deleting theme go to left sidebar of your WordPress Dashboard > Appearance > Themes.
+For deleting themes, go to WordPress Dashboard > Appearance > Themes.

-Now select the unused theme and hit on delete button.
+Now select a unused theme and hit on the Delete button.

-But I’ll suggest to keep at least one default theme.
+But I suggest keeping at least one default theme.
 Because if your current theme somehow doesn’t work then the default theme will save you.